helyOSFramework/helyos-documentation/docs/source/2-helyos-configuration/getting-started.rst

 Getting Started
 +++++++++++++++

 Utilizing the Docker image provides the simplest method for running helyOS.
-T his image can operate locally or be deployed via a cloud provider.
+This image can operate locally or be deployed via a cloud provider.
-For convenience, all components and environment variables should be declared within the docker-compose.yml file
+For convenience, all components and environment variables should be declared or loaded via the docker-compose.yml file.

 Environment Variables
 ---------------------

-Database connection
+Database Connection
 ===================

     helyOS saves all the data in a PostgreSQL database.
 The database can be hosted in the same server as helyOS or in a different server.